 ￮ 1966: The Basic Urban Plan

 - The Basic Urban Plan of 1966 was a turning point in shaping the spatial structure of Seoul.
-The target was to increase the population to 5 million by 1985, and consisted of a central area and 5 sub-central areas, with the central area being the city center and Yongsan, and the sub-central areas being Changdong, Cheonho, Gangnam, Yeongdeungpo, and Eunpyeong.
-The central area was planned as the heart of political administration, with the legislature in South Seoul (currently Yeongdong) and the judicature in Yeongdeungpo.
-The residential structures in both the central and sub-central areas were encouraged to be high-rise, and a concentrated network of streets was to radiate out and connect the central and sub-central areas to each other.
+The target was to increase the population to five million by 1985.
+The city structure was planned to consist one central area and five sub-central areas: the central area encompassing the city center and Yongsan, and the sub-central areas including Changdong, Cheonho, Gangnam, Yeongdeungpo, and Eunpyeong.
+The central area was planned to be the heart of public administration, with the legislature in South Seoul (currently Yeongdong) and the judicature in Yeongdeungpo.
+The residential structures in both the central and sub-central areas were encouraged to be high-rise structures, and a concentrated network of streets was to radiate out and connect the central and sub-central areas to each other.

 The 1970s: Establishment of Housing & an Urban Infrastructure

 In the 1970s, Korea enjoyed astonishing economic growth.
 The per-capita income was approximately 250 USD in 1970, but exceeded 1,000 USD by 1977.
 Primary in importance to this accomplishment was Seoul, as the city had many export-oriented light industries, including sewing factories at the city center and other industrial regions on the outskirts.
 This continued the inflow of people seeking jobs and opportunities for a better life while the city continued to grow quickly, reaching six million residents by 1975.

 The Expansion of Seoul and Miracle on the Han River